Home » Movies » 10 Cloverfield Lane (2016)

 Film Music and Composer

-The movie’s score was composed by Bear McCreary, known for his work on Battlestar Galactica and The Walking Dead.
-McCreary’s music helps build the tension and sense of dread throughout the film, underscoring the psychological battles between the characters.
+The score was composed by Bear McCreary, known for Battlestar Galactica and The Walking Dead.
+His music intensifies the claustrophobic tension and later shifts into full sci-fi suspense during the final act.

 Filming Locations